cloudsmith-io/dt/README.md

 ### The Problem

-Imagine you're helping Santa's elves organize their snacks.
+Imagine you're helping Santa's elves organize their groups of snacks by total calories.
 Each elf carries several snacks, and each snack has a number of calories.
 The elves wrote down their snacks like this:

 ```
 1000